salmoni/Salstat/roadmap.md

 * Read and write SPSS format files (very tricky but possible)
 * Undo feature for the output and data and variable grids
 * Give each variable (column) a unique index for referencing across the program
+* Mac OSX: Config should be in ~/Library/Application Support/Salstat